 The answer is ideally everyone, managers too!

-In the past most appraisals were carried out in the domain of the ‘white collar’ sector.
-However, it soon became noticeable that ‘blue collar’ workers felt alienated by this and also wanted to receive more structured guidance on additional training and career progression.
-Nowadays, most companies have some kind of appraisal structure in place, whether formal or informal, probably due to the blurring of the lines between what is a white or blue collar worker these days.
-Advancements in technology, flexible working practices, the harmonisation of terms and conditions of employment and casual dress in the workplace are all factors here.
+In the past most appraisals were carried out in the ‘white collar’ sector.
+However, it soon became obvious that ‘blue collar’ workers also wanted to receive feedback on training and job progression.
+Nowadays, most companies have some kind of appraisal structure in place.
+These can be formal or informal, probably due to the blurring of the lines between what is a white or blue collar worker these days.

 How Often Should Appraisals Take Place?